Opportunities

 Description

-The candidate will be based in Tartu, Estonia and supervised by Dr. Kuno Kasak at the University of Tartu.
+The candidate will be based in Tartu, Estonia, and supervised by Prof. Kuno Kasak at the University of Tartu.
 The responsibilities include scientific research, mentoring graduate and undergraduate students, and manuscript preparation.
-The postdoctoral researcher will assist with the maintenance of two eddy covariance flux tower sites, processing eddy covariance data from research sites, conducting original research using data collected from the towers, and publishing peer-reviewed manuscripts.
+The postdoctoral researcher will assist with the maintenance of three eddy covariance flux tower sites, processing eddy covariance data from research sites, conducting original research using data collected from the towers, and publishing peer-reviewed manuscripts.

 Requirements

-- A strong quantitative (including programming skills in R and/or Matlab) and technical background.
+• A strong quantitative (including programming skills in R / Matlab / Pyton) and technical background.

-- The candidate must be able to independently conduct fieldworks, which requires Driver’s license.
+• The candidate must be able to conduct fieldworks, which requires Driver’s license.

 Desired Knowledge and Skills